 Sheffield Museums is the independent charity that operates six of the city’s leading museums and heritage sites and cares for Sheffield’s collections of art, human and industrial history and natural science.
-We look after Abbeydale Industrial Hamlet, Graves Gallery, Kelham Island Museum, Millennium Gallery, Shepherd Wheel and Weston Park Museum.
-We work with our communities to tell the remarkable story of Sheffield and its people, and celebrate its reputation for excellence in art, craft, making and innovation.
+We look after Abbeydale Industrial Hamlet, Graves Gallery, Kelham Island Museum, Millennium Gallery, Shepherd Wheel Workshop and Weston Park Museum.
+We work with our communities to tell the remarkable stories of Sheffield and its people, and celebrate its reputation for excellence in art, craft, making and innovation.

 It is our ambition that all Sheffield’s school-age children and young people feel ownership of and connection to their museum collections through inclusive, inspiring and engaging learning activities and resources.
 We welcome school visits from across the region as well as further afield.
 Our workshops and activities take place in our galleries and learning spaces.
 Our learning programme spans topics as diverse as climate change and Anglo-Saxon life, metalwork design and contemporary art, Sheffield industry and the Ancient Egyptians.
 As well as teaching practical creative skills, our sessions encourage children and young people to ask questions about, and find inspiration in, the world around them.